 After February 1 scholarships are awarded to students admitted to the University only if funds are available.
 This includes spring admits to the University.
 The minimum scholarship award level is subject to change.

 Students may receive only one of the following general university scholarships including the National Merit Scholarship.

 The scholarship awards $8,000 per year for four years of undergraduate study to new freshmen entering the semester immediately following high school graduation.
-This $20,000 scholarship is awarded to qualified entering freshmen who possess the following academic credentials:
+This $32,000 scholarship is awarded to qualified entering freshmen who apply for admission and report the following academic credentials prior to February 1: